 - Only work with the key children they have been allocated.

 - Prevent other adults from developing a relationship with the key children they have been allocated.

 - Regular informal/day-to-day sharing of information

-- One-to-one meetings between parents and Key Worker after child has settled into nursery, with a brief questionnaire to prepare for the meeting
+- One-to-one meetings between parents and Key Worker after child has settled into nursery, to prepare a personal plan/care plan for your child

-- Regular updating and discussion of the child’s learning journey with a minimum of termly parental involvement
+- Regular updating and discussion of the child’s learning journey (Seesaw Profile) with a minimum of termly parental involvement

 - Sharing of news and events via newsletters, other letters, meetings, website, etc.